Nas-git-hub/Dashboard-with-Dash-and-Plotly/README.md

 # Dashboard-with-Dash-and-Plotly
 Analyzing and visualizing wildfire activities
-This dashboard visualition is to explore patterns and trends to gain insight into behaviours of wildfires in Australia.
+This dashboard visualization is to explore patterns and trends to gain insight into behaviours of wildfires in Australia.
 Below is an image of the dashboard
 ![image](https://github.com/Nas-git-hub/Dashboard-with-Dash-and-Plotly/assets/140710778/7438c573-d274-4893-86fd-75289b80cb5e)
 ![image](https://github.com/Nas-git-hub/Dashboard-with-Dash-and-Plotly/assets/140710778/0f8402dd-faf2-41ed-932f-2afd59d5cde7)